grouparoo/app-example-snowflake-salesforce/README.md

 ## Run

-At this point, you can run Grouparoo to sync all the data:
+You can edit the configuration and test importing and exporting data:

 ```
-grouparoo run
+grouparoo config
 ```

-If you want to see the profiles and exports that have been created, use the web UI:
+If you want export all of the data, run the command you'd use in production:

 ```
 grouparoo start